Best PCI-Compliant Hosting

 • Network segmentation, firewalls, and IDS.

 Expected isolated cardholder data environment (CDE) subnets and strict control traffic between CDE and non-CDE segments.
-Log allowed and blocked flows on next-generation firewalls, and use Intrusion Detection Systems to detect suspicious patterns at the perimeter network and between layered network tiers.
+Log allowed and blocked flows on next-generation firewalls, and use Intrusion Prevention Systems to detect suspicious patterns at the perimeter network and between layered network tiers.

 • Vulnerability management and patching.